About Us Groups Events Articles Forums Training Rituals Store Joining

 Religio Romano: Simple Daily Home Rites and Prayers

-MORNING LARARIUM PRAYERS
+MORNING LARARIUM PRAYER

-This particular prayer is designed to be performed before the Lararium early in the morning after the Paterfamilias has been cleaned and purified, but before breakfast.
-The Paterfamilias stands before the Lararium with arms outstretched and greets the household spirits:
+This particular prayer is designed to be performed before the lararium early in the morning after the Paterfamilias has been cleaned and purified, but before breakfast.
+The Paterfamilias stands before the lararium with arms outstretched and greets the household spirits:

-Salve Lar Familiaris
+Salve Lar Familiaris!

 Greetings, household Lar!

-Salvete Di Penates
+Salvete Di Penates!

-Greetings, Divine Pentates!
+Greetings, Divine Penates!

-(If you are making an offering, do so while speaking these lines; otherwise, omit the passages in brackets.)
+{If you are making an offering, do so while speaking these lines; otherwise, omit the passages in brackets.}

 I humbly ask that you may bestow your blessing upon me, {my children,} my home, and my household.

-(Be thou increased by this which I give to you.)
+{Be thou increased by this which I give to you.}

 Ita est!